StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 This seminar takes place usually on Fridays, at a suitable time and is meant for talks by early career Indian mathematicians (PhD Students, Postdocs, and young faculty members).
 By Indian, we mean anyone residing/working in India now or residing/working in India in the past.

-You can register to get the Zoom links by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).
+You can register to be on the mailing list by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).
 Alternatively, you can also email me (manjil@saikia.in) or Parama Dutta (parama@gonitsora.com).

 Check the [FAQs](#faqs).

-All the talks will be over Zoom and the meeting details will be emailed to the registered participants.
+All the talks will be over Zoom.
+To join a talk please use the following information: ***Meeting ID 926 1140 2828*** and the Passcode is ***the smallest positive integer that can be written as the sum of two cubes in two different ways***.

 ## Next Talk